 I decided after finding out I was pregnant that I was not in the right place.
 I literally woke up one day and called my mother and asked to come home.
 My parents never judged me, they never said told you so.
 My mother's response was, "God not only returned our daughter to us, but He has given us a gift in a grandchild."
 The fear was gone and replaced with my mother's love and my father's acceptance.
 I am a blessed woman, because this same story for too many pregnant teens does not have the ending mine does.

 It was after my divorce that the Lord really started working on my heart and in my life.
 I saw miracles occur in my life from getting up to go to work and finding a flat tire, to coming home from work and finding that the same tire had been repaired.
+I don't know who repaired that tire to this day.
+I suspect, but I don't know for certain.
 God provided for this single mother and two children in ways I cannot explain or describe.
 And then...

 Spring of 1996 arrived and I met the love of my life.
 He accepted my two children as his own.
 He helped heal my shattered heart.
 He has every quality I needed then and that I adore about him now.
-We have been married 18 years.
+We have been married 21 years.
 It has not been perfect and we have had our bumps as all marriages do.
 We have two beautiful children together.
 Between our two children, I had a miscarriage.
 That was hard.
 We found out at what should have been my 13th week, that the baby had not actually formed and was not really a baby.
 My body did not expel the failed pregnancy.
-I had to have a D&C. My upbringing, my belief system, my faith in God had a very difficult time dealing with the D&C because that is an abortion procedure.
-I vehemently oppose abortion under any circumstances.
+I had to have a D&C. My upbringing, my belief system, my faith in God made dealing with the D&C because it is also an abortion procedure a difficult thing for me to do.